-A simple error in your bib can take your paper from an A to a B really quick.
+A simple error in your bibliography can take your paper from an A to a B really quick.
 There is no reason to have this happen because of a Wikipedia error.
 Sometimes rather than copying and pasting, it’s better to create citations yourself.

 The MLA format is the most commonly used format in American high schools.
 This is because it can apply to a diverse range of subjects for English classes.
 For the most part, MLA 8 has replaced MLA 7; however, your teacher may ask you to use the seventh edition.
 For citing Wikipedia in MLA, you are going to use the rules for citing a web source without an author.

 Step 1: Find the title and put it in quotes.

 Step 2: List the name of the publisher in italics.
 In this case, it’s Wikipedia.

 Step 3:Include the date of the page, typically found at the bottom.
 All we have is a revision date.